 At least three supportive criteria: unilateral onset, progressive, resting tremor, persistent asymmetry affecting side of onset most, excellent reponse (70–100%) to levodopa, severe levodopa-induced chorea, levodopa response for ≥5 years, or clinical course of ≥10 years.

 Parkinson’s disease (PD) is the second most common progressive neurodegenerative disorder after Alzheimer’s disease but remains the only neurodegenerative disease for which symptoms can be effectively controlled medically.
 It affects 1% of the global population aged 65 years and may double in 2030 with aging of the population.
 Numerous hypotheses have been explored to explain the process of the neurodegeneration, such as the effects of environment, genetics, or inflammatory processes, or defects in mitochondrial function, or oxidative stress, but without a definitive conclusion.
 Aging is the greatest risk factor associated with PD.
 Approximately 95% of PD cases are idiopathic/sporadic and occur in people aged >50 years.
 The incidence of PD is 1.5–2 times higher in males.
 Other risk factors include head trauma and exposure to pesticides or herbicides in association with rural living or exposure to well water.
 Five genes, including the best studied leucine-rich repeat kinase 2 (LRRK2, autosomal-dominant) and parkin (autosomal-recessive), may be the cause of 2–3% of PD.
 New genetic foci have been identified or investigated.
-An individual may have a doubled risk ...
+An individual may have ...